DucManhPhan/DucManhPhan.github.io/_posts/2019-09-01-Abstract-Factory-Pattern.md

 tags: [creational pattern, design pattern]
 ---

 In Creational pattern, abstract factory pattern is at higher lever than the other pattern such as factory method pattern, ...
-It usually uses to
+It is always used in our system, because it makes our system consistency, and loose coupling between our system and concrete something.

+Today, we will find something out about this useful pattern.
+Let's get started.

 <br>